Configuring Paddle Integrations

 • Restricted Account Ids.
 Select the Accounts you want to exclude - all selected Accounts are treated as disallowed for the integration.

-10. Use the Entity Config panel to configure the m3ter entity you will be synchronizing with for the integration.
+8. Use the Entity Configuration panel to configure the m3ter entity you will be synchronizing with for the integration.
 In the case of an outbound Bill integration, this entity will be the Bill generated for a customer Account in m3ter:

 • Only Send Bill On Approval.
-Enable this if you only want Bills to be sent when they have been approved, rather than Bills being sent each time they are regenerated.
+Enable this if you only want Bills to be sent when they have been approved.
+If disabled, the Bill will be sent every time it is regenerated.
 Default is disabled.
 Note that:

 • The frequency of Bills sent will depend on the billing frequency defined for the Account Plan attached to the Account - such as daily/weekly/monthly/annually.